ga-wdi-boston/js-dom-assessment/diagnostic.md

 In your own words, please answer the following question: WHAT IS THE DOM?

 <!-- your answer starts here -->
+The document object model which is a tree respresentation of the web page elements.

 <!-- your answer ends here -->